-eBay workers who sent spiders to couple to plead guilty
+eBay workers who sent spiders, cyberstalked couple to plead guilty

-BOSTON (AP) — Four former eBay Inc. employees have agreed to plead guilty to their roles in a campaign of intimidation that included sending live spiders and cockroaches to the home of a Massachusetts couple who ran an online newsletter highly critical of the auction site, federal prosecutors said Wednesday.
+BOSTON (AP) — Four former eBay Inc. employees have agreed to plead guilty to their roles in a campaign of intimidation that included sending live spiders and cockroaches to the home of a Massachusetts couple who ran an online newsletter critical of the auction site, federal prosecutors said Wednesday.

 “Four former employees of #eBay are scheduled to plead guilty on Oct.
 8 at 2pm via zoom in federal court in #Boston,” according to a tweet from the official account of the U.S. attorney’s office in Massachusetts.
 “The defendants are charged w/ participating in a cyberstalking campaign that targeted a Massachusetts couple.”